Rio Grande silvery minnow: Diet and behavior

-Rio Grande silvery minnows are herbivores whose diet is believed to consist of river plants and benthic macroinvertabrates, though there is little research into their diet due to the difficulty of getting into their stomachs.
+Rio Grande silvery minnows are herbivores whose diet is believed to consist of river plants and benthic macroinvertabrates, though little research has been conducted into their diet due to the difficulty of getting into their stomachs.
 They play a role in keeping water clean by eating bad algae.

-Silvery minnows tend to skim the bottom of rivers and stream, and are prolific spawners.
+Silvery minnows tend to skim the bottom of rivers and streams, and are prolific spawners.
 They serve as food source for other animals.

 Reproduction

-The Rio Grande Silvery Minnow's eggs hatch in about 24 hours into larvae that can swim in just 3 to 4 days.
-It is no surprise that a species so programmed for survival once dominated a biological niche that spanned 3,000 meandering miles (4,825 kilometers) from New Mexico to Texas.
+The Rio Grande silvery minnow's eggs hatch in about 24 hours into larvae that can swim in just 3 to 4 days.
+A species so programmed for survival, unsurprisingly, once dominated a biological niche that spanned 3,000 meandering miles (4,825 km) from New Mexico to Texas.

 Classification under the Endangered Species Act

 The Rio Grande silvery minnow was first listed on July 20, 1994.
-It is currently designated as Endangered in the Entire Range.
+It is currently designated as endangered in its entire range.

-The population decline of the Rio Grande Silvery Minnow has been almost directly proportional to recent alterations to the Rio Grande over the past century.
-There have been multiple diversions for municipal and agricultural use; alteration of the natural hydrograph (no spring runoff to cue spawning); habitat degradation from river narrowing and canalization; and construction of diversion dams which prevent migration.
-Even with the Rio Grande Silvery Minnow’s listing in 1994, its population has continued to drop at a great rate.
-The minnow now numbers way below its 1994 population, and is found in only 5 percent of its former habitat.
+The population decline of the Rio Grande silvery minnow has been almost directly proportional to recent alterations to the Rio Grande over the past century.
+Multiple diversions for municipal and agricultural use have occurred, including alteration of the natural hydrograph (no spring runoff to cue spawning), habitat degradation from river narrowing and canalization, and construction of diversion dams which prevent migration.
+Even with the minnow's listing in 1994, its population has continued to drop at a great rate.
+Minnow numbers are now considerably below their 1994 population, and the Rio Grande silvery minnow is found in only 5% of its former habitat.

-Alterations of the Rio Grande include not only the modification of the flow of water by dams and channels but also the unintentional polluting of the quality of the water.
-This pollution can be originated from many factors, the major ones being, effluents by the military and industrial companies as well as wastewater from cities and nearby towns.
+Alterations of the Rio Grande include not only the modification of the flow of water by dams and channels, but also the unintentional polluting of the quality of the water.
+This pollution can originate from many factors, the major ones being effluents by the military and industrial companies, as well as wastewater from cities and nearby towns.

 Restoration efforts

-In 2000, the U.S. Fish and Wildlife Service initiated a silvery minnow egg salvage pilot project.
-Biologists from the Service, Bureau of Reclamation, and University of New Mexico collect minnow eggs as well as reproductively-ready adult minnows near Elephant Butte, where these efforts do not disturb upstream populations.
+In 2000, the USFWS initiated a silvery minnow egg salvage pilot project.
+Biologists from the service, Bureau of Reclamation, and University of New Mexico collect minnow eggs and reproductively ready adult minnows near Elephant Butte, where these efforts do not disturb upstream populations.
 Captured adult minnows are induced to spawn, either at the Albuquerque Biological Park or the Service's New Mexico Fishery Resources Office.
-Biologists then either return the resulting fish to the Rio Grande or hold them for captive propagation.
+Biologists then either return the resulting fry to the Rio Grande or hold them for captive propagation.